dgaydukov/cert-aws/files/sa.md

 * can use filters to include/exclude specific set of files
 * migrate archive data directory to Glacier
 * can build your data lake, by automating the transfer of valuable on-premises data sets to s3
-* performs integrity checks to ensure transfered data is correspond to source data, by calculating file checksum and sompare it with on-premise file checksum
+* performs integrity checks to ensure transferred data is correspond to source data, by calculating file checksum and sompare it with on-premise file checksum
 * you can monitor transfer progress in CloudWatch (how many files and total volume)
 * ensure file transfer even if some interruption (like network problem).
 In this case DataSync will resume file transfer and complete it after failed attempt
 * use direct connect + vpc endpoint so data transfer happens inside vpc and doesn't go outside aws network